Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_gpio_func.md

 |OUTPUT10MHZ|_(any)_|Output speed 10MHz|
 |OUTPUT50MHZ|_(any)_|Output speed 50MHz|

-_Note that it is not possible to set Alternate Functions or Analog mode with the class object; this should be done by the corresponding periphery libraries._
+_Note that it is not possible to set Alternate Functions or Analog mode with the class object; this should be done by the corresponding peripheral libraries._

 * `void set()` sets the OUTPUT pin
 * `void high()` sets the OUTPUT pin (same as above)